Naïm Kattan

 Naïm Kattan, OC CQ FRSC (נָעִים קָטָן, نعيم قطان; August 26, 1928 – July 2, 2021) was a Canadian novelist, essayist and critic of Iraqi Jewish origin.
-He is the author of more than 30 books, translated into several languages.
+He was the author of more than 30 books, translated into several languages.

 Biography

 Kattan spent the first years of his life growing up in Jewish Baghdad, and studied at the University of Baghdad from 1945 until 1947.
 Those years of his life are explored throughout his novel Farewell, Babylon.
 First published in French as Adieu, Babylone in 1975, his novel was translated by Sheila Fischman and published in English in 1976.
 The early years of Kattan's life were complicated.
 Kattan recalls in Farewell, Babylon the experiences of growing up in a community torn between Jewish and Arab nationalisms, the horrors of the 1941 Farhud, and anti-Semitism, but also Jewish successes in the cosmopolitan Arab city.

 In 1947, Kattan was awarded a scholarship from the government of France, and left Iraq to study literature at the Sorbonne in Paris.
 Kattan emigrated to Montreal in 1954.
 In partnership with the Canadian Jewish Congress, Naim Kattan founded Le Cercle Juif, a publication dedicated to building cultural ties between Jewish and French Canada in the 1950, which was the first non-Catholic French-language periodical published in Montreal.
 Kattan went on to write a literary column in Le Devoir, and for close to 25 years he headed the writing and publishing division of the Canada Council for the Arts Writing and Publication program.
 Kattan was also an Associate Professor in the Department of Literary Studies at the Université du Québec à Montréal.